-Coverage is limited to one twelve-week cycle per rolling twelve-month period, three cycles per lifetime.
-Tobacco-cessation products are available at no cost to the member; both the deductible and the copayment are waived when prescribed by a physician and purchased at a network pharmacy.
+Coverage is limited to two twelve-week cycles per rolling twelve-month period.
+Tobacco-cessation products are available at no cost to the member; both the deductible and the copayment are waived when prescribed by a physician and purchased at a net-work pharmacy.